 He has written numerous books and articles, some of which he has written in collaboration with his wife.
 They were awarded the Gerald Loeb Award for honorable mention for their book, Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty, published in 2012.
 Their most recent book is called Good Economics for Hard Times.

 Amartya Sen is the Thomas W. Lamont University Professor and Professor of Economics and Philosophy at Harvard University.
-He earned a B.A. in economics from the University of Calcutta and a B.A., M.A., and Ph.D from Trinity College in Cambridge.
+He earned a B.A. in economics from the University of Calcutta and a B.A., M.A., and Ph.D from Trinity College at the University of Cambridge.

 An expert in the study of welfare economics, Sen has an impressive bibliography showcasing his research and work.
 Having survived the Bengal famine of 1943 as a child, his interest in economics was piqued.
 In his work, Poverty and Famines: An Essay on Entitlement and Deprivation, he concluded that the cause of famine is not always just lack of food, it is just as often a breakdown in the distribution of available resources.
 In the case of the Bengal famine, he found that the cause of those three million deaths was not lack of food, but a time of economic surplus in urban areas that caused an increase in prices that workers could not afford.